siyasathaye/power-outage-analysis/README.md

 ></iframe>

 Next, we actually tested whether the missingness of `'CUSTOMERS.AFFECTED'` depends on `'CAUSE.CATEGORY'` using a permutation test.
+We created the indicator variable `'CA_MISSING'` to flag whether 'CUSTOMERS.AFFECTED' was missing for each outage, making the permutation test simpler to implement.
 We encoded each cause category as a numeric code and computed our test statistic: the difference in the mean encoded cause category between rows where `'CUSTOMERS.AFFECTED'` is missing and rows where it is not.

 We calculated an observed test statistic of (~-1.57) and then we generated 5,000 permutations of the missingness labels to simulate a null distribution where missingness is independent of cause category.
 The histogram below shows this null distribution, with the observed statistic marked by a red vertical line.